clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 ```

 - wrap the part of app which should be able to render routes with `<BrowserRouter>`
+- react-router-dom gives us access to route information via props (history, location, match) via '<BrowserRouter>' BUT route information is given only to components loaded directly via '<Route>'
+- so only direct components loaded via a Route will get route information via props
+- to make props avaible in any component with higher order component (hoc), import 'withRouter' from 'react-router-dom' and in the export, export default withRouter(class name) see below (The withRouter HOC & Route Props)

 ```js
 <BrowserRouter>
   <div class="App"><Blog/></div>